Criminology - Corrections Option, B.S.

 We place emphasis on learning practical skills to aid you in your career.
 Our students do internships, participate in archaeological digs, or do service-learning projects with a non-profit agency.
 Students can assist on research projects or organize a social change project.

-Whatever a student's major, they enjoy our witty and talented faculty and our caring staff as they discover our social world.
+Whatever a student's major, they enjoy and benefit from our challenging curriculum, accomplished faculty, and our attentive staff, as they discover our social world.

 College Contact Information